ckan/ckan/doc/theming/static-files.rst

 .. literalinclude:: /../ckanext/example_theme/v12_extra_public_dir/templates/home/snippets/promoted.html
    :start-after: {# Replace the promoted image. #}

-If you now reload the `CKAN front page`_ in your browser, you should see the promoted image replaced with our custom one.
+If you now restart the development web server and reload the `CKAN front page`_ in your browser, you should see the promoted image replaced with our custom one.